danielpetri1/bbb-recording-exporter/README.md

 🔜 Faster, less resource-intensive exports<br  />

+🔜  A detailed documentation in the form of my Bachelor's Thesis at the Technical University of Munich<br  />

 ## Usage
 Place the files `render_chat.rb`, `render_cursor.rb`, and `render_whiteboard.rb` in `/usr/local/bigbluebutton/core/scripts/post_publish` with executable rights.